mainwp/mainwp/readme.txt

 == Changelog ==

+= 5.0.3.1 - 4-16-2024 =

+* Fixed: A JavaScript error on the Monitoring page that prevented the table element from loading.

 = 5.0.3 - 4-9-2024 =

 * Fixed: Issues with importing users through CSV uploads have been resolved.